nripendra/redis-inside/README.md

 Simply add the Nuget package:

-`PM> Install-Package redis-inside-core`
+`PM> Install-Package RedisInside-Core`

 ## Requirements

-You'll need .NET Framework 4.5.1 or later on 64 bit Windows to use the precompiled binaries.
+You'll need .NETCore 1.0 or later on 64 bit Windows to use the precompiled binaries.

 ## License

 Redis Inside is licensed under the two clause BSD license.
 Redis is copyrighted by Salvatore Sanfilippo and Pieter Noordhuis and released under the [terms of the three clause BSD license](http://redis.io/topics/license).

+RedisInside-Core is derivative of Redis Inside and is licensed under the same terms and conditions as Redis Inside.